Kent Tongue-tie Service for babies under 12 weeks

 Why has my baby been referred to the Tongue-tie Clinic?

-Sometimes bottle fed babies will experience feeding difficulties related to tongue-tie.
+Sometimes bottle fed babies will have feeding difficulties related to tongue-tie.
 They may benefit from the procedure when other supportive measures to improve bottle feeding have been unsuccessful.

-To make sure tongue-ties are not divided unnecessarily, Kent Tongue-tie Service will only take referrals once your baby has had a full feeding assessment and plan of care from a Kent Community Health Foundation Trust (KCHFT) Specialist Infant Feeding Service or another agreed provider.
+The Kent Tongue-tie Service will only take referrals once your baby has had a full feeding assessment and plan of care from a Kent Community Health Foundation Trust (KCHFT) Specialist Infant Feeding Service or another agreed provider.
+This is to make sure tongue-ties are only divided when needed.

 What are the benefits of this procedure?